 DISCLAIMER: It has come to my attention that some folk believe that I "have it all together."
 Please accept this disclaimer as my way of saying three things: 1) I am figuring this out (and making this up) right alongside you dear reader; 2) I am not immune to feeling completely lost in tasks that … Continue reading Overcoming Periods of Self Doubt…or How to Win a Fool’s Game

 Allow me to provide you with some more spiritually-guided unsolicited advice.
 If you've interacted with me recently, at some point you may have heard me talking about how I "stay ready, so I never have to get ready."
 I want to break down what this means to me and why it's been so important in … Continue reading STAY Ready.
 Don’t GET Ready.

 The first day of fall '16 quarter (yesterday September 26, 2016) was a beautiful day on campus.
 Bright eyed and bushy tailed freshmen and first years hustled and bustled to classes and learned just what a quarter system is all about.
-I cannot believe that the year has passed by so quickly–though going through it at the time, it felt anything but quick.
-So much about me and my perspective on life has changed.
-Having come back from a trip to my alma mater, University of Maryland College Park and performing in Washington D.C.
-I feel ready to take on the world again.
-My skin is thick, my chin is held high, and I finally have a plan.
+I cannot believe that the year has passed by so quickly--though going through it … Continue reading New Year.
+New Attitude.
+New ME.

 Today marks ~3 weeks since I completed my first year of graduate school, putting me an entire academic year closer to earning a Ph.D. in Mechanical Engineering.
 I wanted to post this on my last day of school since I started blogging on the first day—but I was exhausted.
 I mean completely wiped out.
 This … Continue reading D282: Just Keep Swimming (Recognizing the Strength in Consistency)